 After a long wait, it was on March 10 to be exact, that the T-Mobile variant of the Samsung Galaxy S4 SGH-M919 started receiving the official Android 4.4.2 KitKat update.
 The new firmware update with build version M919UVUFNB4 is 387.58MB in size.
 Needless to say that the Android 4.4.2 update for the T-Mobile Galaxy S4 is a major update.

-Anyway, if you have already updated your Galaxy S4 to the all new official KitKat update and are looking for a way to root it, we have came with a well-known and easy rooting method for you.
+Anyway, if you have already updated your Galaxy S4 to the all-new official KitKat update and are looking for a way to root it, we have come with a well-known and easy rooting method for you.
 By following the steps given below you will be able to root T-Mobile Galaxy S4 on Android 4.4.2 KitKat firmware with build version UVUFNB4.

 - Download the latest CF-Auto-Root package from here: CF-Auto-Root-jfltetmo-jfltetmo-sghm919.zip

 - Enable USB Debugging on your T-Mobile Galaxy S4.
 Go to Settings> General> Developer options.

 - Charge your device and ensure 60% battery juice on it.

 Root T-Mobile Galaxy S4 on Android 4.4.2:

 Having made the required preparation, you can proceed to root your device.
 Just follow these steps:

 - Turn off your Galaxy S4 and boot it into Download mode by holding the Volume Down and Power buttons together for 2-3 seconds.
 When you see the warning screen, prompting to press the volume up key to continue to the Download mode, press it.

 - Now launch Odin 3.09.exe as administrator.